wolearyc/wic_C/readme.md

 1. Summary
 2. Directories and Files
 3. Building wic
+4. Using wic in your project
-4. Licensing and Distribution
+5. Licensing and Distribution
-5. Credits
+6. Credits

 Summary
 -------